yoshuawuyts/github-templates/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 # Feature Request
+## Summary
+One paragraph explanation of the feature.

+## Motivation
+Why are we doing this?
+What use cases does it support?
+What is the expected outcome?

 ## Expected Behavior
-[Tell us how the feature should work.]
+Tell us how the feature should work.
+Explain the feature largely in terms of examples.

-## Current Behavior
-[Explain the difference from the expected behavior.]

-## Possible Solution
+## Drawbacks
-[Ideas how to implement this feature or a similar solution/workaround that already exists.]
+Why should we _not_ do this?

+## Rationale and alternatives
+- Why is this design the best in the space of possible designs?
+- What other designs have been considered and what is the rationale for not choosing them?
+- What is the impact of not doing this?

-## Examples
+## Unresolved Questions
-[Examples help us understand the requested feature better.]
+What related issues do you consider out of scope for this feature that could be addressed in the future independently of the solution that comes out of this feature?